Transformations hope for today’s families

-- We ask that our clients and others present also wear face masks when our providers are present unless this is contra-indicated due to health or other limitations.
+- We ask that our clients and others present who have not been vaccinated against COVID-19 wear face masks when our providers are present unless this is contra-indicated due to health or other limitation

-- Transformations has masks available for providers’ use.
+- Transformations has masks available for client and providers’ use.

 - Transformations has hand-sanitizer available for providers to refill small bottles for themselves or their clients’ needs.